swt30/thesis/chapters/03-models/03-models.md

 This is especially true if the planet consists entirely of water, but this is an unlikely physical scenario.
 More importantly, the result is still significant even if the surface of the water layer is at moderately high pressures and lies underneath a heavy atmosphere.
 All that is required for the water layer's density to change significantly from the isothermal case is for a temperature increase of a few hundred Kelvin.
-Moreover, even isothermal watery planets have some degree of radial temperature dependence: up to 0.3$\,$R$_⊕$ across the mass range of super-Earths and in the temperature range of 300 to 1000$\,$K.
+Moreover, even isothermal watery planets have some degree of radial temperature dependence: up to $0.3\,$R$_⊕$ across the mass range of super-Earths and in the temperature range of $300$ to $1000\,$K.

 The temperature dependence is also important to take into account in approaches such as that of @Kipping2013, where a watery interior model is used to place a lower bound on the atmospheric height of an observed planet.
 I have shown that the radius of an adiabatic watery planet may be significantly higher than the zero-temperature or isothermal case.
 Incorporating a surface temperature estimate into this approach should therefore give better constraints.

 From an observational perspective, these results are most interesting at intermediate pressures.
-At low pressures ($10^5\,$Pa or 1$\,$bar) we cannot claim that we accurately capture the behaviour of what is now essentially an atmosphere, because we include no prescription for radiative energy transport in our models.
+At low pressures ($10^5\,$Pa or $1\,$bar) we cannot claim that we accurately capture the behaviour of what is now essentially an atmosphere, because we include no prescription for radiative energy transport in our models.
 At high pressures ($10^{10}\,$Pa or $100\,000\,$bar) any temperature dependence in the water equation of state disappears.
 The physical scenario most relevant for these models is therefore that of a water layer (ocean, ice or supercritical fluid) underneath a thin or moderate atmosphere.
-Others such as @Rogers2010a have already included volatile layers on top of interior structure models.
-Adding more complete temperature dependence to the interior portion of these planetary models is a worthwhile future direction if we wish to treat them as water-rich.
+Others have already included volatile layers on top of interior structure models.^[@Rogers2010a] Adding more complete temperature dependence to the interior portion of these planetary models is a worthwhile future direction if we wish to treat them as water-rich.

 I included no atmospheric layers in these models.
 Other studies have provided more complete treatments of atmospheric layers.
 For example, @Rogers2010a included a gas layer on top of an isothermal interior structure model in order to interpret the structure of the planet GJ 1214b.
 And @Valencia2013 used internal structure models coupled with an atmospheric layer, exploring the dependence of radii on various model parameters including equilibrium temperature and water content.
-Given that we set the surface pressure to between $10^5$ and $10^{10}\,$Pa (1 and $100\,000\,$bar), our models must therefore represent the layers interior to an atmosphere of some sort.
+Given that we set the surface pressure to between $10^5$ and $10^{10}\,$Pa ($1$ and $100\,000\,$bar), our models must therefore represent the layers interior to an atmosphere of some sort.
 In the next chapter, we consider how an atmosphere changes these models and ask: how can we link this to the heating of the planet?